How to write an essay

 Create an essay plan

-Tackle the introduction and conclusion
+Carefully consider the introduction and conclusion

-If you're unsure what shape your argument may take, it's best to leave both your introduction and conclusion until last.
+On the other hand, if you're unsure what shape your argument may take, it's best to leave both your introduction and conclusion until last.

 Evaluate what you've written

-- Signposting.
-Check the structure of your paragraphs for clear topic and link sentences.
+- Check the structure of your paragraphs for clear topic and link sentences.
 Are the paragraphs in a logical order with a clear and consistent line of argument that a reader can follow?

-- Checking for unnecessary repetition.
+- Remove unnecessary repetition.

 Find out more